This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Explore Calgary on a bike tour

-We’ve always found that getting to know a city on foot or by bike is the way to really feel it, but let’s be honest, wandering without a plan can leave you missing out on the good stuff.
+We’ve always found that getting to know a city on foot or by bike is the best way to feel it out, but sometimes wandering around without a plan can leave you missing out on the good stuff.
 That’s why we signed up for this small-group bike tour and cruised our way through the very best of Calgary’s highlights and hidden corners.

 We breezed along the Bow River, taking in the city’s natural beauty and lively neighborhoods, with our excellent guide, Darrell, leading the charge.
 Darrell didn’t just share facts—he painted a living, breathing portrait of Calgary, weaving together the stories of First Nations people, local legends, and the electric energy of 17th Ave.